-Working in IT doesn’t have many guarantees except one, that things will change.
-The reason for that change is often driven by the business, where they have to continue to innovate or die.
+Working in IT doesn’t have any guarantees except one, that things will change.
+Change is driven by the business, where they have to continue to innovate or die.
 In part, change in IT is also driven by better technology because who still wants to be using Windows 98 Second Edition with a SQL 7.0 on NT 4.0?
-Oh, and floppies….because they were so awesome.
+Oh, and floppies because they were so awesome.
 As technology changes, so will the service offerings.

 Are DBAs endangered?

-Sure a person could dogmatically hold on to the old role of database administration where you run backups, set permissions, and etc but why would you want to?
+Sure, a person could dogmatically hold on to the old role of database administration where you run backups, set permissions, etc. but, why would you want to?
 How many times can you get excited about installing SQL?
-These type of duties are the basic parts of our job.
+These types of duties are the necessary parts of our job.
 The fun stuff is getting to troubleshoot new issues, tweak queries, or learn more about SQL in general.
-The great part of the job is applying that new knowledge to make everyday work life a little easier.
+A significant portion of the job is applying that new knowledge to make everyday work life a little easier.

-My point here is this: If you have been in IT for any length of time than you have changed.
-Actually, you have evolved.
+My point here is this: If you have been in IT for any length of time, then you have changed.
+You have evolved.
 Take charge of your evolution, focus on new areas you know little about, chase a certification, do something that makes you uncomfortable.
-It doesn’t just have to be about SQL either.
+It doesn’t just have to be about SQL, either.
 Take the time to learn the business you support so you can figure out how to better support/serve that business.
-It’s so much easier to solve problems when you understand the why.
+It’s so much easier to solve problems when you understand why.

 Kendra said it best at the end of her podcast.

 “You get one life.
 You may as well get to solve problems

 that you enjoy while you work.” – Kendra Little